 Which deck material lasts longest?

-Composite, by a wide margin — Trex / TimberTech / AZEK ship with 25-30 year warranties on the surface boards (warranty conditions require their hidden-clip fastener systems and proper joist spacing per the manufacturer install guide).
+Composite, by a wide margin — Trex / TimberTech / AZEK ship with 25-30 year warranties on the surface boards (warranty conditions are profile-specific: grooved-edge boards typically require the manufacturer's hidden-fastener clip system, while square-edge boards often have an approved face-fastener system; check the install guide for your exact board profile).
 Cedar lasts 15-20 years stained + maintained.
 Pressure-treated lasts 10-15 years before the surface starts checking + cracking.
 North-facing or shaded decks where wood rots fast are where composite earns its keep; sunny dry decks see cedar age gracefully for closer to 20 years.

 Do I need hidden clips for cedar or PT?

 No — cedar and PT take face-screws as standard.
 Hidden clips are an optional upgrade for the cleaner look (no visible screw heads) and run roughly $80-150 extra per 100 sq ft of deck.
-For composite (Trex, TimberTech, AZEK), hidden clips are required for warranty — face-screws void the warranty even though the deck performs identically the first few seasons.
-The fastener-type decision is material-driven for composite, aesthetic-driven for wood.
+For composite (Trex, TimberTech, AZEK), the answer depends on the board profile — grooved-edge boards typically require the manufacturer's hidden-fastener clip system, while square-edge boards in the same product lines often have an approved face-fastener system.
+Read the install guide for your exact board profile before buying fasteners; the warranty is profile-specific, not material-blanket.

 Cedar or composite for a north-facing deck in Chicago?